9 Fun Facts About Alaska

 On the flip side the town is sunny all the time in the summer.
 Other parts of Alaska are not as extreme.
 They may see a few hours of daylight in the winter.

-Also, the temperatures are more mild than some people think in the summer.
-The average temperature is about 70 degrees Fahrenheit in parts of the Alaskan interior during the summertime.
+Temperatures are more mild than some people think in the summer.
+In the summertime, the average temperature is about 70 degrees Fahrenheit in parts of the Alaskan interior.

 The northern lights are also known as the aurora borealis, and they are visible year round in Alaska.
 However, they’re harder to see when the daylight is long.
 The best time to see the northern lights in Alaska is between August and April.